neonephos/community/technical_advisory_council/technical_advisory_council_introduction.md

 ## TAC Composition

-The TAC is composed as a mixture of [sponsorship based representation](../misc/membership_introduction.md) and open-to-all-merit-based representation.
+The TAC is composed as a mixture of [membership based representation](../misc/membership_introduction.md) and open-to-all-merit-based representation.
 The following roles are the minimum roles for a functioning TAC.

 ### Premier Representative